Share this page

 There is emotional and potentially material and reputational benefit for leader and followers.

 The sense of inadequacy that drives a narcissistic leader is also the source of the common problems of narcissistic leadership.
-This is because narcissistic leaders are often:
+This is because these leaders are often:

 - Prone to grandiose, unrealistic visions and over-estimating their wisdom and judgement - so they may take foolish risks.